 Ad hoc meetings

-An ad hoc meeting of a WG or a TSG is one called to address one or more particular topics.
-The ad hoc meeting shall be called by decision of the WG (or its parent TSG) or TSG concerned; the decision to hold any subsequent ad hoc meetings on the same topic may be made by the ad hoc meeting participants themselves without reference to the parent WG or TSG, although the parent WG or TSG shall review any ad hoc activity at every Ordinary meeting and determine to either continue or to close the ad hoc activity, even if the previous ad hoc meeting suggested a further meeting.
+An ad hoc meeting of a WG is one called to address one or more particular topics.
+The ad hoc meeting shall be called by decision of the WG concerned; the decision to hold any subsequent ad hoc meetings on the same topic may be made by the ad hoc meeting participants themselves without reference to the parent WG or TP, although the parent WG or TP shall review any ad hoc activity at every Ordinary meeting and determine to either continue or to close the ad hoc activity, even if the previous ad hoc meeting suggested a further meeting.
 The scope of each subsequent ad hoc meeting shall be indicated by the Chair at least 21 days before the meeting.
 The ad hoc meeting shall not expand or change the scope originally determined by the parent group.
-An ad hoc meeting is allowed to make decisions only within its pre-defined remit, and any such decisions shall be ratified by the parent WG or TSG unless, in the case of a WG, a decision was previously explicitly delegated by the WG to the ad hoc meeting.
+An ad hoc meeting is allowed to make decisions only within its pre-defined remit, and any such decisions shall be ratified by the parent WG or TP unless, in the case of a WG, a decision was previously explicitly delegated by the WG to the ad hoc meeting.

-An ad hoc meeting may be chaired as described for an ordinary meeting above, or, with the agreement of the WG or TSG concerned, by a Work Item rapporteur, or other appropriate person.
+An ad hoc meeting may be chaired as described for an ordinary meeting above, or, with the agreement of the WG concerned, by a Work Item rapporteur, or other appropriate person.
 Although open to all oneM2M Members , ad hoc meetings may attract only a subset of Member representatives who would normally participate in ordinary meetings.

 Ad hoc meetings shall not be considered when calculating voting rights.
 That is, attendance at (or absence from) an ad hoc meeting shall not influence voting rights, which are determined solely by attendance at "ordinary" meetings.